mantidproject/mantid/docs/source/algorithms/GenerateEventsFilter-v1.rst

 ``TimeInterval`` accepts an array of doubles.
 If the array size is zero, then there will be one and only splitter will be created from ``StartTime`` and ``StopTime``.
-If the size of the array is one, then all event splitters will have the same duration of time.
+If the size of the array is one, then  if the value is positive, all event splitters will have the same duration.
+If it is negative, the event splitters duration will exponentially increase (if ``UseReverseLogarithmic`` is unchecked) or exponentially decrease (if ``UseReverseLogarithmic`` is checked).
 In general if the array is composed as :math:`t_1, t_2, \cdots, t_n`, and :math:`T_0` is the run start time, then the event splitters will have the time boundaries as